 Not trying to be a book snob but the Times New Roman (or whatever) font takes a lot of the wind out of the watercolors for me.
 It's not just content, the actual design means a lot to me when spending time a book.
 I guess it feels like a very digital pairing to these dreamy paintings and illustrations.
 It does make it feel like a children's book for adults in that way but I'm not sure if that whole experiment works because the takeaways all feel a bit helpless.
 We do all feel like that sometimes, I suppose.
 Also David Small is the only author on the cover but two stories out of the three are adaptations.
 This is my first read of his after Stitches and nowhere on that level of storytelling in many aspects.

+This is the third book I've read by the author.
+The other two were conventional graphic novels.
+This one turned out to be a collection of three illustrated short stories, with only the middle one being written by the author, despite him having an exclusive billing on the cover.
 I rather liked the stories.
 Each one was like a moody, unsettling nightmare brought to life by plain yet evocative writing and black-and-white art.
 Small's style of drawing - cartoonlike but more emotionally complex and very adept at playing with the shadows - suits the nature of these stories perfectly.
+All in all, an enjoyable and interesting quick read.
+Recommended.

 First off I have to say the artwork of this graphic novel was so beautifully illustrated.
 It helps carry the emotions through the book.